Staged on open fields on the north edge of Dartmoor with fantastic panoramic views of the surrounding area.

 Campervan tickets: £15

-All weekend tickets include 2 nights of camping and car parking, and day tickets will also be available.
+All weekend tickets include 2 nights of camping and car parking.

 Chagstock is a well set up, very family friendly festival, suitable for young and not so young alike, with no focus on any particular music genre, and offering a blend of music to suit a wide range of tastes.
 Alongside the music, there's a decent selection of food and drink, and lots other entertainment around the site to keep the kids occupied.